HorizenOfficial/evm-documentation/docs/horizen_eon/04-develop_and_deploy_smart_contracts/05-verying_a_smart_contract.md

   **Note:** It is recommended **NOT** to use the **Brave web browser** for **EON Explorer** contract verification because of interface limitations.

 8. Click the **Read Contract** tab or **Write Contract** tab to display and interact with the contract details and any related transactions.
+In case of a partial match (cases where the compiled bytecode matches the deployed bytecode except for the metadata hash) a message will appear like in the following image and it's possible to verify again the contract.

 ![alt_text](/img/docs/deploy/verifysuccess1.png)